supriyo-biswas/HoneyMysql/README.md

 # HoneyMysql
-A simple Mysql honeypot project
+A simple Mysql honeypot project.
+The project started with a reference to the [MysqlPot](https://github.com/schmalle/MysqlPot) , a Mysql honeypot written by C Sharp.

 © 2017 by xiaoxiaoleo